nyangweso-rodgers/data-ops/next.js-app/README.md

 ## Prisma Migrate

 - **Prisma Migrate** helps automate the process of managing changes in your codebase’s database schema.
 It generates a history of the migration file and allows you to keep your database schema in sync with your **Prisma schema** as it changes during development and production.
-- Without **Prisma**, developers would have to manually write their SQL scripts to perform migrations. **Prisma Migrate** makes the process of managing database schema changes more streamlined and developer-friendly.
+- Without **Prisma**, developers would have to manually write their SQL scripts to perform **migrations**. **Prisma Migrate** makes the process of managing database schema changes more streamlined and developer-friendly.
 - To get started with **Prisma Migrate**, you once again need to create your **Prisma schema** first:

   ```prisma